-Important information about leveraged, inverse & commodity exchange-traded products
+Important information about leveraged, inverse, and commodity exchange-traded products

 Leveraged and inverse ETFs and ETNs

-Leveraged and inverse products are unique and involve additional risks and considerations not present in traditional products.
+Leveraged and inverse ETFs and ETNs are unique and involve additional risks and considerations not present in traditional products.
 Leveraged products are often identified with a multiplier in their names, such as "2x" or "3x," or may have a fund-specific description such as "ultra."
 These funds are designed to double or triple the performance of a particular index over a stated period of time.
 Similarly, "inverse" or "short" products are designed to deliver the opposite return of an index, or, in the case of a leveraged inverse fund, a multiple of the opposite return of the index.
-Because the products reset over short periods of time, they are designed to deliver their stated returns only for the length of their reset periods.
-Most leveraged and inverse ETFs and ETNs currently reset on a daily or monthly basis and are therefore designed to deliver their stated returns for the reset period only (i.e., one day or month).
+Because the products reset over short periods, they're designed to deliver their stated returns only for the length of their reset periods.
+Most leveraged and inverse ETFs and ETNs currently reset on a daily or monthly basis and are therefore designed to deliver their stated returns for the reset period only (i.e., one day or one month).

 What does this mean?
-On any given day, an investor who uses a leveraged or inverse product can expect a return very similar to the stated objective.
-However, because of the structure of these products, their rebalancing methodologies, and the math of compounding, extended holdings beyond one day or month, depending on the investment objective, can lead to results very different from a simple doubling, tripling, or inverse of the benchmark's average return over the same period of time.
+On any given day, if you use a leveraged or inverse product, you can expect a return similar to the stated objective.
+However, because of the structure of these products, their rebalancing methodologies, and the compounding math, extended holdings beyond one day or one month, depending on the investment objective, can lead to results different from a simple doubling, tripling, or inverse of the benchmark's average return over the same period.
 This difference in results can be magnified in volatile markets.
-As a result, these types of investments are generally not designed for a buy-and-hold strategy, even if the "hold" period covers only several days.
-Such funds are not intended to be used by investors who do not intend to actively monitor and manage their portfolios.
-These funds are riskier than alternatives that do not use leverage.
+As a result, these types of investments aren't generally designed for a buy-and-hold strategy, even if the "hold" period covers only several days.
+Such funds aren't intended for investors who don't intend to actively monitor and manage their portfolios.
+These funds are riskier than alternatives that don't use leverage.

 For additional information, please see this Investor Alert issued by the SEC and FINRA related to leveraged and inverse ETFs.

-Commodity exchange-traded products (ETPs) are investments that are traded on an exchange, similar to individual stocks.
+Commodity and volatility futures-linked exchange-traded products (ETPs) are investments that are traded on an exchange, similar to individual stocks.
 The price and value of the product may be affected by changes in overall market movements, commodity index volatility, changes in interest rates, or factors affecting a particular industry or commodity.

 Understanding commodity ETFs and ETNs

-Investors who buy a commodity-linked product should know that its performance may deviate significantly from the performance of the actual referenced commodity.
-This is because many of these products do not physically hold commodities, but instead hold or track indexes based on futures or other derivative products.
+The performance of commodity-linked products may deviate significantly from the performance of the actual referenced commodity.
+This is because many of these products don't physically hold commodities, but instead hold or track indexes based on futures or other derivative products.

-A futures contract is an agreement to buy or sell a commodity at a certain date for a predetermined price, so its value generally moves along with spot prices of the commodity.
+A futures contract is an agreement to buy or sell at a certain date for a predetermined price, so its value generally moves along with spot prices of the commodity or index.
 However, this correlation is imperfect.
-In order to avoid taking physical possession of the underlying commodities, commodity products conduct a regular "roll" process, selling contracts nearing expiration and using the proceeds to purchase longer-dated futures contracts.
-This process of buying longer-dated futures contracts can sometimes be more expensive than simply buying and holding the underlying commodity due to changes in the spot price of the commodity and the amount of time value in the futures contract—a situation known as "contango."
-Therefore, if the market for a particular commodity is subject to contango, the performance of a commodity-linked product will deviate from the spot-price change of the commodity over the same period of time.
+To avoid taking physical possession of the underlying commodities, commodity products conduct a regular "roll" process, selling contracts nearing expiration and using the proceeds to purchase longer-dated futures contracts.
+This process of buying longer-dated futures contracts can sometimes be more expensive than simply buying and holding the underlying commodity because of changes in the spot price of the commodity and the amount of time value in the futures contract—a situation known as "contango."
+Therefore, if the market for a particular commodity is subject to contango, the performance of a commodity-linked product will deviate from the spot-price change of the commodity over the same period.

-Before investing in a commodity ETP—or any ETP—investors should carefully read the prospectus and consider the product's objectives, risks, charges, and expenses.
+Before investing in a commodity or volatility futures-linked ETP—or any ETP—you should carefully read the prospectus and consider the product's objectives, risks, charges, and expenses.

 Alternative-weighted (smart beta) investments

 Also known as "alternative indexing" or "smart beta," alternative-weighted investments are typically ETFs that—like traditional index funds—try to replicate a specific index.
 Traditional index funds achieve this by weighting securities based on size and market capitalization.
-Alternative-weighted investments instead use a rules-based approach that looks at different characteristics, such as price momentum, dividend payments, earnings, or volatility—factors typically used in active management strategies.
-Investors should therefore evaluate alternative-weighted ETFs the same way they would an actively managed investment.
+Alternative-weighted investments instead use a rules-based approach that looks at different characteristics, such as price momentum, dividend payments, earnings, and volatility—factors typically used in active management strategies.
+You should therefore evaluate alternative-weighted ETFs the same way you would an actively managed investment.

-For additional information, please see this Investor Alert issued by the SEC and FINRA related to alternative-weighted (smart beta) investments.
+For additional information, please see this Investor Alert issued by the SEC and FINRA related to smart beta.